Ciona Wilson: Club and state rowing

 Raised Launceston Tasmania, Wilson was educated at Launceston Church Grammar School where she took up rowing.
 Her senior rowing has been from the Tamar Rowing Club in Launceston where her father and grandfather had been competitive members.

 Her state representative debut for Tasmania came in the 2011 youth eight which contested the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 She rowed again in the 2012 Tasmanian women's youth eight at the Interstate Regattas of 2012.
 She made Tasmania's senior women's eight in 2013 and stroked that crew contesting the Queen's Cup.
 She rowed again in Tasmanian women's eights competing for the Queen's Cup at the Interstate Regattas of 2014 and 2015.
 In 2016 and 2018 she was Tasmania's single sculls entrant to race for the Nell Slatter Trophy at the Interstate Regatta.
 She placed sixth in the single scull on both occasions.

-In 2018 she crewed a composite Australian selection eight who won the open women's coxed eight title at the Australian Rowing Championships and in a composite Australian selection four she won the 2018 open women's coxless four national title.
+In 2018 she crewed a composite Australian selection eight who won the women's eight title at the Australian Rowing Championships and in a composite Australian selection four she won the 2018 women's coxless four national title.